Thesis Nootropics Review

 It’s not a good use of money (and you will be spending a lot of money on Thesis).
 The supplement is strong – the blends I tried were strong.
 But none of them gave me the kinds of results I have experienced whilst taking cheaper, better nootropics, namely NooCube – this is what I personally tend to take on an ongoing basis.

 There is no harm in trying Thesis.
 They offer a one-month money-back guarantee, so you can get that hefty price tag (generally around $119) back again if you’re not satisfied.
-But I think you will be satisfied.
-Thesis is a satisfying product.
-It’s just not the best, and the best happens to be an awful lot cheaper.

 Do also bear in mind that nootropics can cause side effects – Thesis’ blends are no exception.
-They can lead to blurred vision, high blood pressure, an accelerated pulse, circulation problems, and insomnia, though severe or long lasting cases are rare.
+They can lead to blurred vision, high blood pressure, an accelerated pulse, circulation problems, and insomnia, though severe or long-lasting cases are rare.

 Pros and Cons

-Thesis Nootropics Pros
+Thesis Pros

-• Personalized for optimal benefits
+• Personalized for optimal benefits.

-• Comes with access to their experts
+• Comes with access to their experts.

-• Highly reputable company
+• Highly reputable company.

-• Different blends for different uses/needs
+• Different blends for different uses/needs.

-• Ability to try out different blends before committing
+• Ability to try out different blends before committing.

-• Easy to take
+• Easy to take.

-Thesis Nootropics Cons
+Thesis Cons

-• The personalization is a little shallow
+• The personalization is a little shallow.

-• It’s very pricey (about twice as costly as other leading nootropics)
+• It’s very pricey (about twice as costly as other leading nootropics).

 Our Thesis Video Review